JoshTheAggie/gba_verilog/README.md

 Implementation of Game Boy Advance hardware on Virtex 5 FPGA

 ## To do:
+1. Top level/pipeline logic
+	1. Branch logic
+	1. Data forwarding
+1. PSR unit
 1. THUMB decompressor
-1. Multiplier
-1. PSR unit
-1. Memory module
+1. Memory module (use dummy connections for now)

-1. Jumps
-1. Data forwarding
-1. Pipeline logic
+## Needs more work
+1. Multiplier (for MLAL, need to pipeline and take in two more operands)

-## To test:
+## Ready to test:
 1. ALU
 1. Control Unit
 1. Conditional execution unit